timkley/tim-kleyersburg.de/articles/web-performance-for-nontech-people/index.md

 [web.dev/measure](https://web.dev/measure/) _by Google_

-This tool uses Lighthouse, which also is built into Google Chrome, to run an audit of your webpage.
-It provides nearly the same output like Chrome but you can do it online in any browser.
+This tool uses Lighthouse, which is also built into Google Chrome, to run an audit of your webpage.
+It provides nearly the same output as Chrome but you can do it online in any browser.
 If you need accurate data (the tests are performed [in a lab environment](https://web.dev/lab-and-field-data-differences/)) use this tool.
-Because it uses a predefined set of network and device conditions the results can't fluctuate like a local test or a test with field data (see PageSpeed Insights) can.
+Because it uses a predefined set of network and device conditions, the results can't fluctuate like a local test or a test with field data (see PageSpeed Insights) can.

 [pagespeed.web.dev](https://pagespeed.web.dev/) _by Google_

-PageSpeed Insights is not much different to web.dev_measure with one important difference: PSI uses _field data_ provided by Chrome to give you a better understanding how your website performs for _your actual visitors_.
-While a lab test can help you in enhancing your metrics in a reproducible way so you can actually see what works and what doesn't, a test with field data can surface problems your real users are having.
+PageSpeed Insights is almost identical to web.dev_measure with one important difference: PSI uses _field data_ provided by Chrome to give you a better understanding of how your website performs for _your actual visitors_.
+While a lab test can help you enhance your metrics in a reproducible way so you can actually see what works and what doesn't, a test with field data can surface problems your real users are having.
 Maybe your average user has a much slower network than you do.

 [waterfaller.dev](https://waterfaller.dev/)

-With waterfaller you get actionable insight on what and how to improve specific Core Web Vital metrics.
-It also shows you a waterfall (hence the name)  of your requests, this enables you to better understand how and what your website exactly loads when and how it impacts metrics.
+With waterfaller, you get actionable insight on what and how to improve specific Core Web Vital metrics.
+It also shows you a waterfall (hence the name) of your requests, this enables you to better understand how and what your website exactly loads when, and how it impacts metrics.
 What I really liked about using this tool is, that it gives you a clear path to take.
 Instead of giving you a report with all the things you've done wrong it provides you with help on how to do these things right.

 [yellowlab.tools](https://yellowlab.tools/result/g691h5f4kf)

-Yellow Lab Tools doesn't analyse Core Web Vitals but a lot other factors that are playing into bad performance, like, how many requests you performed, if you have oversized images and more.
+Yellow Lab Tools doesn't analyse Core Web Vitals but a lot other factors that are playing into bad performance, like how many requests you performed, if you have oversized images and more.
 It's a great addition to the other tools because it can surface quick wins.

 [webhint.io](https://webhint.io) _by Microsoft_